ranleung/errorByte/README.md

 # errorByte

-Learn to Code by Learning Coding Errors in a trival format!
+Learn to Code by Learning Coding Errors in a trivia format!

 ## Overview